-After more than 7 month of Dress for Success, it is time for something new.
-Next Wednesday, a new series launches on High Latitude Style.
+After more than seven month of Dress for Success, it is time for something new.
+Next Wednesday, a new series will launch on High Latitude Style.
 It will address how to get Ageless Style.
-The goal is to identify items that make you look cool and stylish, but not over the top or too old or too young.
+The goal is to identify items that make you look cool and stylish and feel great, but not over the top or too old or too young.

 No, I am not talking about looking age-appropriate.
 I am talking about personal style.
 Personal style is ageless.

-This Ageless Style series will be all about having and keeping personal style.
-It is all about what, which, how, when and where you wear your clothes, and that you feel great in them.
-With respect to when and where the series is an extension of Dress for Success (see here for the posts).
+The new series will be all about what, which, how, when and where you wear your clothes, and that you feel great in them.
+With respect to when and where the series is an extension of Dress for Success.

 Here an example about my family style icon, great-grandma Elisabeth called grandma Lizzie, who felt (and always looked awesome) in her own personal style.